Languages and Translations

 - Weight: Leave as zero.

 - Locale: An identifier consisting of a language code and a country / region code, e.g. en-US.
-Locales may be used to define language / region specific preferences in the user interface.
+Locales may be used to define language / region specific preferences in the user interface, such as formatting for currency.
 See the ISO list of country codes to find the correct one.

 At the bottom, there is an option to display the language to translators only.
 Translators will need the Translate Aspen permission assigned to one of their roles.
 (Click here for help with users and permissions.)
 When this option is checked, the interface translations will not be available to the public.
 When the translator has completed translations to their satisfaction, return to these settings and uncheck this box so the translated interface will be available to your users.